-The Coalition of Immokalee Workers first attempts at changing an abusive system included short-lived strikes and protests.
+The Coalition's first attempts at changing an abusive system included short-lived strikes and protests.
 But for many workers, withholding from work for any significant amount of time was impossible.
 To really make an impact, they needed a clever strategy.

-For years, complaining and protesting the growers was unsuccessful, the Coalition thought it was time to put pressure on the stop of the supply chain.
+For many years, complaining about and protesting the growers was unsuccessful.
+The Coalition needed to instead put pressure on the stop of the supply chain.
 Large corporations like Taco Bell and Wal-Mart.

 They believed that since these corporations were demanding even lower prices for tomatoes and other vegetables, growers were also forced to cut corners.
 This ultimately led to deteriorating working conditions for the farm workers.

 The Coalition knew it needed a solid backer.
 It needed angry consumers.
 Enter: an increasing population of food-conscious individuals.

 In 2011, the Coalition launched its Fair Food Program.
 Their first campaign focused on one of the tomato industry's biggest buyers: Taco Bell.